Austin Fashion Week

-Austin Fashion Week (AFW), is semiannual fashion event that takes place in Austin, Texas during the spring and fall seasons.
+Austin Fashion Week (ATXFW), is semiannual fashion event that takes place in Austin, Texas during the spring and fall seasons.
 The event is typically three days long and includes runway shows, pop-up shops and an award ceremony.
 In recent years, around 50 designers have presented full, or capsule collections.
-Founded by Matt Swinney in 2009, and the most recent event took place in 2023.
+Founded by Victor Quinteros Marquina in 2007, and the most recent event took place in 2023.